Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Approach

-\begin{remark}[Evaluating the model learned from data $\cbr{p_t(x)}_{t\leq T}$ upon test data from $p_{T+\dd{t}}(x)$] We are interested in making predictions on future data, i.e., data from $p_{T+\dd{t}}$.
+\begin{remark}[Evaluating the model learned from data from $(p_t)_{t\leq T}$ on test from $p_{T+\dd{t}}$] We are interested in making predictions on future data, i.e., data from $p_{T+\dd{t}}$.
 For all our experiments, we will therefore evaluate on test data from ``one time-step in the future''.
 The learner does not have access to any training data from $p_{T+\dd{t}}$ in our experiments.
 This is reasonable if the data evolves gradually.
-Note our setting is different from typical implementations of online meta-learning~\citep{finn19aOnlineMeta,HarrisonWithoutTask} and continual learning~\citep{hadsell2020embracing, MassimoOsaka2021}. \end{remark} In the sequel, motivated by~\cref{assumption}, we will build a time-dependent propensity score for $p_T$ instead of $p_{T+\dd{t}}$.
+Our setting is therefore different from typical implementations of online meta-learning~\citep{finn19aOnlineMeta,HarrisonWithoutTask} and continual learning~\citep{hadsell2020embracing, MassimoOsaka2021}. \end{remark}

+In the sequel, motivated by~\cref{assumption}, we will build a time-dependent propensity score for $p_T$ instead of $p_{T+\dd{t}}$.
 Using a similar calculation as that of~\cref{eq:standard_propensity} (see~\cref{sec:app-derivation} for a derivation), we can write our objective as

 where